 Once you reach the summit, the spectacular panoramic vista spans into the distance as far as your eyes can see.
 It is a steep climb but well worth the effort.

 Our visit to a local farm this morning entails a bullock cart ride or a 15 minute canoe ride.
 We can walk through the farm and discuss different types of cultivation and crops with the farmer.
-At the farmer’s house we will experience typical Sri Lankan countryside hospitality including a countryside Sri Lankan lunch.
+At the farmer’s house we will experience typical Sri Lankan countryside hospitality including lunch.

 Minneriya is home of the world famous Elephant Gathering.
 During the dry season (July through early November) hundreds of Asian elephants travel each year to the shores of an ancient reservoir in Minneriya built by a king more than 1700 years ago.
 This annual migration has been going on for centuries.
 As the water in the reservoir recedes, lush green grasses provide a feast for the hungry elephants.